Be inspired

-Coffee bean hunting in Basingstoke
+Coffee bean and brew hunting in Basingstoke and Deane

-Enjoy coffee whilst in the town centre
+Indepedent cafes in the town centre

-The Dice Tower Gaming Café is a lounge and café with a pop culture theme, filled with board games, graphic novels, fantasy, sci fi, pagan and alternative titles.
+The Dice Tower Gaming Café is a lounge and café with a pop culture theme, filled with board games, graphic novels, fantasy, sci-fi, pagan and alternative titles.
 Let the good times roll with fantastic food, community events and you guessed it, great tasting coffee!

 Sticking with the town centre, then a nice take away option is Festival Street Kitchen.
 It is a well-known popular big-pan takeaway lunch option but not many people know about its smooth coffee.